18F/gcp-appengine-template/README.md

    workflow, and everything should then deploy fully.
 You will then be able to go to the frontend URL (something like https://dev-dot-${GOOGLE_PROJECT_ID}.appspot.com/) and experience the SSO login.

+### Enabling offsite logging

+GSA IT Security Operations has a log sink that gives them visibility into your systems and lets them generate alerts when unusual activity happens.
+Here is how you set that up:
+1. Send an email to GSA IT Security and ask them for an s3 bucket that they can sync logs into.
+XXX Get real directions here.
+1. Add these environment variables to the circleci repo:
+   * `LOGTO`: Set this to the s3 bucket that GSA IT Security gives you.
+     (like `s3://gsa-logbucket`)  Make sure there is no `/` at the end.
+   * `LOGTO_AWS_ACCESS_KEY_ID`: Set this to the Access Key ID that GSA IT Security gives you. (like `AKIAXXXXXXXXXX`)
+   * `LOGTO_AWS_SECRET_ACCESS_KEY`: Set this to the Secret Access Key ID that GSA IT Security gives you.
+     (like `asdfasdfasdf+klwjelkjewlkjrweklrj`)
+1. Rerun the `deploy-log-sync` workflow for the environments you have set up.
+1. Check the logs for the logsync service.
+You should see a line like `2019-04-08 12:39:34.000 PDT
+2019/04/08 19:39:34 synced logs from gs://logs-bucket-${GOOGLE_PROJECT_ID} to s3://gsa-logbucket/`
+   if things are going well.
+Otherwise, you should see error messages that you can use to diagnose the problem.

 ## Customization For Your Application

 The example applications are very simple, and while it is entirely possible for you